openmobilityfoundation/governance/technical/Conference_Call_Meeting_Guidance.md

       - review agenda on your shared screen
       - share the link to the wiki agenda in the chat
          - “Agenda for today: _link_”
-      - ask and ensure someone from the WGSC is taking notes
+      - ensure someone from the WGSC is taking notes, or ask for a volunteer
       - ask OMF if there is any housekeeping items or announcements to mention
 - Pass meeting off to first presenter.
 - Jump in during the last 5 minutes or so to wrap up the meeting.